jbcodeforce/python-code/docs/flask/readme.md

 # Python Flask WebApp

-This is yet another sample to do flask app.
-This one with one angular page ready to grow and a user login with rest api ready.
+This is yet another sample to do [Flask](http://flask.pocoo.org/) app.
+This one with one angular page ready to grow and a user login with REST api.

 ## Code Structure

-### Simplest flask app
+### The simplest Flask app

-The simplest Flask app is presented [in the quickstart](http://flask.pocoo.org/docs/1.0/quickstart/) and the matching code is under `helloworld/firstApp.py`.
-To execute it:
+The simplest Flask app is presented [in the quickstart](http://flask.pocoo.org/docs/1.0/quickstart/) and the matching code is under [helloworld/firstApp.py](https://github.com/jbcodeforce/python-code/blob/master/angular-flask/helloworld/firstApp.py).
+To execute it in your python environment:

 ```
+cd angular-flask/helloworld
 export FLASK_APP=firstApp.py
-flask run
+flask run --host=0.0.0.0
  * Serving Flask app "firstApp"
- * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
+ * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 127.0.0.1 - - [17/Dec/2018 20:49:42] "GET / HTTP/1.1" 200 -
 ```
 The FLASK_APP environment variable is the name of the module to import at flask run.